sbobykin/RNSwift/README.md

-# WIP: Sample of exposing Swift View Controller into React component.
+# WIP: Sample of exposing Swift View Controller into React Native Component.
+Currently it's only simple SwiftView exposition (not controller).

 ## License
 MIT, see [LICENSE](./LICENSE) for details.